 Mom enough for attachment parenting?
 Try being dad enough to raise a child with Autism.
 Then we can talk.

 So a quick primer:

 The Monster is our eldest son, the one with Autism.
-Monster is now eight years old, and is a sweet-natured child who’s significantly delayed compared to his peers.
+Monster is now twelve years old, and is a sweet-natured child who’s significantly delayed compared to his peers.
 (As every report from school seems to start: “[The Monster] is a sweet, delightful, compliant child.”)
 This blog started when the Monster was four.
 We’ve called him “The Monster” since he was two days old, due to his size – he was 8 pounds and 10 ounces at birth, a “monster” sized child to us – and it stuck.
 (He actually answers to that, among one or two other nicknames.)
 Bear in mind that, to him, a “monster” is something that you see on Sesame Street – lovable, cuddly, cute and inquisitive.
 If your biggest issue is the Monster’s nickname… you really need to find some new advocacy projects for yourself.